Representation Theory of Finite Groups: Character Theory

-We can also prove this result by upper triangulation theorem, i.e., every matrix $\rho(t)$ can be conjugated to an upper triangular matrix.
-And the fact that trace is same for the conjugate matrices. \end{proof}
+We can also prove this result by the upper triangulation theorem, i.e., every matrix $\rho(t)$ can be conjugated to an upper triangular matrix.
+Combining this with the fact that the trace is the same for the conjugate matrices, gives the result. \end{proof}

+{ \begin{definition}[Class Function] A function $f \colon G\rightarrow \mathbb C$ is called a {\bf class function} if $f$ is constant on the conjugacy classes of $G$.
+We denote the set of class functions on $G$ by $\mathcal H$. \end{definition}} \begin{exercise}